Solar-Powered GPS Trackers vs Battery-Powered

 The fact is solar-powered devices require more hands-on device management than a primary cell battery-powered device that lasts longer.
 When you are tracking many assets, a “deploy once” device that requires minimal interaction once installed will reduce the total cost (time, expenses, and even environmental impact) of device ownership.

-In 2014 we launched our first solar-powered GPS tracker, the G52S.
+In 2014 we launched our first solar GPS tracker, the G52S.

 While this was an innovative product for its time, advances in battery technology have led to this product being superseded by our range of battery-powered GPS trackers which operate on user-replaceable Alkaline, Lithium, or LTC batteries, depending on the device.